Intentional Traveler Interview: Diana Edelman

 While I get it, many people do these things without considering the impact their actions have on the environment, people and animals.

-The issue closest to my heart is responsible animal tourism, particularly in regards to SE Asia.
+The issue closest to my heart is responsible animal tourism, particularly in regards to South East Asia.

 While living there, I saw such cruelty, and so many people who chose to ignore the cruelty because they wanted to share their stories or post photos of themselves riding elephants, snuggling with baby tigers, posing with endangered species who are living on a chain in the middle of some market in the heart of a tourist beach town.